lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 Once saved, it can be uploaded without the need to upload the firmware or the TFT folder again, as long as the firmware and the config file are from the same version.

-### Editing the Configuration file config.ini
+### Editing the Configuration file

 To edit the **config** file follow the instruction here: [Detailed Instructions here](config_instructions.md)

-### Updating Firmware Configuration with file config.ini
+### Updating Firmware Configuration with Configuration file

-To update the firmware configuration using **config.ini**:
+To update the firmware configuration using the configuration file **config.ini**:

 1. Copy your edited **config.ini** file to the root of the SD card.
 The SD card capacity should be less than or equal to 8GB and formatted as FAT32
 2. Insert the SD card into the TFT's SD card slot and press the reset button of the TFT
-4. The TFT configuration will update from the configuration file on reboot
+3. The TFT configuration will update from the configuration file on reboot
-5. The **config.ini** file will be renamed to **config.ini.CUR** after updating the configuration
+4. The **config.ini** file will be renamed to **config.ini.CUR** after updating the configuration

 ## Customization

 ### Bootscreen and Icons

 See [Customisation guides](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/readme/) for detailed information.

 ### Firmware